MEDIUM PEEL : FOR BEAUTIFUL SKIN

 • Keratoses.

-• Actinic keratoses : Dr. Romano prefers to refer the treatment of these precancerous lesions to dermatology specialists.
+• Actinic keratoses : Dr. Romano prefers to leave the treatment of these precancerous lesions to fellow dermatologists.

 • Enlarged pores.